lawrennd/linguine/README.md

 > **Note**: Linguine itself is a specification, not an implementation.
 Various libraries and tools can implement the Linguine specification.

+## Implementations

+### lynguine (Python)

+A Python implementation of the Linguine specification is available at [github.com/lawrennd/lynguine](https://github.com/lawrennd/lynguine).
+This project provides a Python library that follows the Linguine specification for data-oriented architecture, allowing you to work with Linguine configuration files in Python applications.

 ## Linguine Configuration File Format

 A Linguine configuration file is a YAML file used to define the structure and behavior of data-oriented interfaces.
 These files specify the inputs, outputs, and various operations to be performed on the data.
 The configuration is hierarchical, allowing one interface to inherit from another.